Skip to main content

 tip

-I use Wayfinder plugin to show the block outline, which makes us easier to see which blocks are being edited.
+I use Wayfinder plugin to show the block outline, which makes it easier to see which blocks are being edited.

 To make it more powerful, MB Blocks supports the following properties of InnerBlocks.
 They're the same as in the block handbook.